practicaldsc/fa24/portfolio/index.md

 1. [League of Legends First Blood Statistical Analysis](https://krystalqjx.github.io/LOL-analysis/): This homework excelled in clarifying their research aims, making the study understandable to a broader audience.
 In your own homework, ensure that you provide a lucid and detailed explanation of your research focus.
 2. [Analyzing Power Outages](https://nghosh24.github.io/power-outages/): This homework presents a noval way to do the data visualization.
 In your homework, please think about what is the best way to present your data.
-3. [Investigation on the Relationship Between Amount of Sugar and Rating of Recipes](https://cecilia-lin.github.io/Recipehomework/): In this homework, the students have effectively highlighted the improvement they made based on the baseline model.
-In your own homework, also ensure that you explain what you have done to improve your baseline model.

 {: .green }
 Before choosing a dataset, read the rest of this page to see what's required of you!